Modern science is still almost entirely based on 17th century concepts that physical movement is perfectly smooth and continuous.

-Standard science says physical movement is perfectly smooth and continuous (comprising an infinite-sequence of ever-so-small "infinitesimal" movements).
+Standard5 modern science is still almost entirely based on 17th century concepts that physical movement is perfectly smooth and continuous (comprising an infinite-series6 of ever-so-small "infinitesimal" movements).

 Superstition - "a belief or practice resulting from ignorance, fear of the unknown, trust in magic or chance, or a false conception of causation."